LivotovLabs/3DSView/README.md

 # Quick Usage

 - Build your own or download precompiled 3dsview.jar from releases section and put it to the libs folder of your app project.
-- Add eu.livotov.labs.android.3ds.3DSView to your layout
+- Add eu.livotov.labs.android.ddds.DDDSView to your layout
-- In corresponding activity or fragment, configure the instance of 3DSView by calling setXXX mthods (see configuration options below)
+- Set auhtorization listener to handle authorization events
-- Invoke the authorize(...) method, providing "dummy" postback url (optionally), callback listener and 3DS initiation parameters.
+- Call dddsView.authorize(...) to begin authorization process

-Once user completes the authorization, your callback method will be called with the 3DS response data, which you may pass to your processing backend server for payment finalization.
+Once user completes the authorization, your callback method will be called with the 3DS response data (MD and PaRes), ready to be passed to your credit card processing gateway for payment finalization.